-Christchurch, New Zealand’s first official city, is the largest city on the South Island with a population of 390,000 residents.
-That makes it the third largest city in the country, behind Auckland and Wellington.
+Christchurch, New Zealand’s first official city, is the largest city on the South Island with 390,000 residents.
+That makes it the third-largest city in the country, behind Auckland and Wellington.

 Don’t let this deter you, though.
-The community is thriving and improvements continue.
-Innovation and creativity fill the holes left by the natural disaster.
+The community is thriving, and improvements continue.
+Innovation and creativity fill the holes left behind.
 It is a city in recovery, and your tourist dollars can make a big difference with its progress.

 This post contains affiliate links.

 Christchurch International Airport services the city and region, making plane travel easy from within New Zealand or abroad.

 Regional buses, like InterCity Bus, stop daily in Christchurch.
 These buses travel to and from Queenstown, Greymouth, Picton, and Dunedin.

 Getting around the city and surrounding suburbs is easy with the local bus system called the Metro.

 Pay $4 NZD cash on the bus per ride or buy a card, and every ride will cost just $2.55 NZD.
 The card is $10 NZD (this cost does not contribute to future bus fare), then you add as much money as needed.

 You can set up automatic top-ups on the Metro’s website once you create an account.
 This method is best for long-term stays in Christchurch.

 Train travel in New Zealand is limited to three scenic routes.
 Two of the routes travel through Christchurch, the Coastal Pacific and Tranz Alpine.